akiroom/AXTableKeyboardChain/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+You need to use only AXTableKeyboardChainGetNextField and AXTableKeyboardChainGoToNext

 Example codes.

 ```objc